Character :: Business and Jobs :: Best Places to Live :: Climate :: Education :: Transport :: Recreation :: Summary and Pros and Cons

 Business and Jobs

 Edmonton boasts a favourable jobs market relative to most other Canadian cities, with labour shortages.
-In the last 12 months Edmonton has added over 32,000 jobs and Edmonton’s unemployment rate moving in June 2014 was 5.5 percent.
+In the last 12 months Edmonton has added over 17,000 jobs and Edmonton’s unemployment rate in December 2014 was 5.0 percent.

 The city hopes to fill its vacancies by advertising the city’s appeal to foreign migrants and skilled workers.

-Local colleges offer a wide syllabus of courses related to the oil and gas fields, but Edmonton still experiences a shortage of professional and skilled workers in these sectors.
+Local colleges offer a wide syllabus of courses related to the oil and gas fields.

 Edmonton benefits from a wide range of other employment sectors.
 There are significant opportunities in information technology, banking and biotechnology; employers include Afexa Life Sciences, BioWare, IBM, Intuit Canada, Canadian Western Bank, Telus, General Electric, Stantec and TD Canada Trust.